microsoft/playwright/docs/src/test-api/class-testproject.md

 ## property: TestProject.snapshotDir
 - type: <[string]>

-The base directory, relative to the config file, for snapshot files created with `toMatchSnapshot` and `toHaveScreenshot`.
+The base directory, relative to the config file, for snapshot files created with `toMatchSnapshot`.
 Defaults to [`property: TestProject.testDir`].

 The directory for each test can be accessed by [`property: TestInfo.snapshotDir`] and [`method: TestInfo.snapshotPath`].